aishaaijazahmad/aishaaijazahmad.github.io/README.md

 ### _Completed:_

+#### ApplE: An Applied Ethics Ontology for Autonomous Moral Decision-making, A. Aijaz, R. Mutharaju, M. Kumar, (Under review at JAIR, AI and Society Track).

-#### Expected Moral Shortfall for Ethical Competence in Decision-making Models, A. Aijaz, R. Mutharaju, M. Kumar, (under review at AAAI 2026).
+#### Expected Moral Shortfall for Ethical Competence in Decision-making Models, A. Aijaz, R. Mutharaju, M. Kumar.

 #### [Moral Compass: A Data-Driven Benchmark for Ethical Cognition in AI](https://ijcai-preprints.s3.us-west-1.amazonaws.com/2025/9202.pdf), A. Aijaz, A. Batra, A. Bazaz, S. Srinivasan, R. Mutharaju, M, Kumar, (Accepted at IJCAI 2025).